Winners and Losers from Week 1 of College Football

 Games all across the country saw long, momentum-wilting stoppages with lightning in several areas.
 It wasn't nearly as bad as when hurricanes cancelled multiple games over the last two seasons, but it was bad enough.

 Long weather breaks happened in high-interest contests such as Ohio State-Oregon State, Texas-Maryland and West Virginia-Tennessee.
 Other tilts across the East saw lulls in the action.

-The Nebraska game with all the excitement of the Scott Frost era still hasn't kicked.
+Nebraska's highly anticipated debut of coach Scott Frost against the Akron Zips was canceled following a long lightning delay in Lincoln.

 Fans had to leave their seats, teams had to regroup and warm up again, and it messed up the flow everywhere.